 Here’s the room (sorry- ultra messy) pre-makeover.
-It had been the place for all of our old furniture (think leftovers from University days) and a too-bright turquoise paint colour.
+It had been the place for all of our old furniture and a too-bright turquoise paint colour.

 We decided that we wanted this room to be fun and playful.
 Lime green is one of my favourite colours and works well with our general house palette– full of blues, turquoises, and grays — so it was the winner.
 The first step was to paint the room a basic white.